fiveham/Sudoku_Solver/README.md

 [plaintext](https://github.com/fiveham/Sudoku_Solver/blob/master/src/sudoku/parse/TxtParser.java)
 are supported.
 Sadman Sudoku format files' names must end with `.sdk`.
-Plaintext files's names must end with `.txt' and those files must contain the 16, 81, 256, etc. `int` tokens that describe the initial state of the unsolved puzzle as the first 16, 81, 256, etc. tokens in the file, followed by the end of the file or by any non-`int` token.
+Plaintext files's names must end with `.txt` and those files must contain the 16, 81, 256, etc. `int` tokens that describe the initial state of the unsolved puzzle as the first 16, 81, 256, etc. tokens in the file, followed by the end of the file or by any non-`int` token.